AI Trailer Tutorial: A Tension Arc in 45 Seconds

 Step by step

-3. Write prompts with motion energy in mind, not just composition.
-Setup shots: “slow dolly, long lens, sustained motion”.
-Escalation shots: “handheld energy, faster moves, dynamic cuts”.
-Button: “stillness, locked-off frame, one moving element”.
+3. Write prompts for motion energy, not just composition.
+Setup: “slow dolly, long lens, sustained motion.”
+Escalation: “handheld energy, faster moves, dynamic cuts.”
+Button: “stillness, locked-off frame, one moving element.”
+In Kling 3.0, use its multi-shot storyboard mode for an escalation run so motion and audio carry across the cuts.

 5. Sound carries half the tension.
-Use a single drone/pulse layer through setup, percussive hits during escalation, and a hard silence + breath into the button.
-Music alone is not enough — sound design is.
+Run a single drone or pulse layer through the setup, percussive hits during the escalation, and a hard silence plus breath into the button.
+Native audio from Veo or Kling is a starting layer, not the finished mix.
+For a temp score, Suno (~v5.5) gets you to roughly 80%; license or commission the final track.

 6. Color-grade the trailer as one piece, not per clip.
 Setup slightly desaturated and cool, escalation richer and warmer, button stripped back.
-Color is part of the arc.
+Color is part of the arc, and a single grade across the timeline is what hides the seams between Veo and Kling shots.

 First-run exercise